 The Project is expected to begin in early 2022 and continue through 2029.
-The first phase of construction includes establishing contractor use areas; improving haul roads; developing borrow areas; constructing stability berms at the slopewash sections, North Valley Section (NVS) section, and South Valley Section (SVS); and downstream spillway modification.
+The first phase of construction includes establishing contractor use areas; improving haul roads; developing borrow areas; constructing downstream stability berms at the slopewash sections, North Valley Section (NVS) section, and South Valley Section (SVS); and downstream spillway modification.
 The first phase is expected to start in early 2022 and end in 2027.
-The second phase includes work related to the dam crest raise and two-stage chimney filter and drain construction, and is expected to begin in 2025 and end in 2029.
+The second phase includes work related to the dam crest raise; two-stage chimney filter and drain construction; landslide repair; expand and develop additional contractor use areas, haul roads, and borrow areas; and relocate an existing channel and is expected to begin in 2025 and end in 2029.

-Construction of Stability Berms and Foundation Shear Keys
+Construction of Downstream Stability Berms and Foundation Shear Keys

-Construct 1 includes removal of weak alluvium and clayey slopewash material located beneath parts of the dam and constructing new downstream berms to reinforce the existing embankment.
+Construct 1 includes removal of weak alluvium and clayey slopewash material located beneath parts of the dam and constructing new downstream stability berms to reinforce the existing embankment.
 Reinforcement will occur at six locations, including two locations in the left abutment, one location in the NVS, one location in the SVS, and two locations in the right abutment.
 Earthen material for berm construction will be sourced from borrow areas described under "Construction Material Borrow Areas", below.

 Berm installation in the NVS and dam abutment sections include excavation down to underlying bedrock.
 Excavation at the SVS section will not occur because of the bedrock depth at that location.
 Problematic material at all sections will be replaced with material less susceptible to liquefaction and consistent with materials in the existing dam berm.
 The design and materials for stability berms will be specific to the location of the berm along the existing dam embankment.
 In general, stability berms will be constructed of layers of compacted boulders, cobbles, gravel, sand, and topsoil.
-Material from the existing rock blanket on the downstream face of the dam will be stripped and stockpiled for reuse, and this material would be added to the existing berm to strengthen the dam and to ensure a more uniform crest settlement, reduce deformation, and minimize internal movement, cracking, and erosion in the event of a severe seismic event.
+Material from the existing rock blanket on the downstream face of the dam will be stripped and stockpiled for reuse, and this material will be added to the existing berm to strengthen the dam and to ensure a more uniform crest settlement, reduce deformation, and minimize internal movement, cracking, and erosion in the event of a severe seismic event.
 Foundation shear keys consisting of large rockfill will be installed beneath three of the stability berm locations to provide additional stability and protection against movement during a seismic event.

-Excavation for the shears keys and stability berms will extend down approximately 55 feet from the existing grade in the NVS section and up to 50 feet in the abutment sections.
+Excavation for the stability berms and shears keys will extend down approximately 55 feet from the existing grade in the NVS section and up to 50 feet in the abutment sections.
 Excavated material will be stockpiled in the contractor use areas downstream of the dam for reuse in the dam raise and replaced with stronger material.
 Replacement material will be backfilled and compacted at the excavation sites, and berms will be built up with additional compacted earth fill, with rock replaced on the downstream slope.
 Earth materials used for this construction are discussed under "Construction Material Borrow Areas", below.